-Aeriden has transitioned itself from being an IT Provider and Integrator to a Software Development services-based and a product-based organization.
+Aeriden has transitioned itself from being an IT Provider and Systems Integrator to a Software Development services-based and product-based organization.
 While the technical demands continue to evolve, the desire to solve business problems using technology continues.

 Our customers bring their business experience while we bring forth our knowledge and enthusiasm for technology to solve business problems for our customers and partners with an understanding that communication is the cornerstone for a successful outcome in meeting expectations.

 One of the key pieces to our technical strategy is DevOps.
 DevOps is the union of people, process, and products to enable continuous delivery of value to your end users.
 This allows software to be released more quickly and more precisely.
 Because smaller changes are incorporated with each release, it allows for quicker fixes when new problems are introduced because they are fresh in people's minds.
 Customers see improvements more quickly so they are able to leverage the new changes.
 Our background with infrastructure and data center management helps us provide disaster recovery planning and capacity planning throughout the process, finding the appropriate balance.